 Each team will include two to four members, including at least one graduate student who will serve as the project lead, and at least one undergraduate.
 North Carolina Sea Grant strongly encourages proposals from teams that include students at Historically Black Colleges and Universities and at Minority Serving Institutions, and/or students from traditionally underserved and underrepresented communities.

-Each team will conduct research that addresses one or more of these focus areas:
+Each team will conduct research that addresses resilience in one or more of these areas:

-the impacts of higher groundwater levels on forest, agriculture, and community infrastructure;
+What are the impacts of higher and/or saltier groundwater levels on forest, agriculture, and/or coastal ecosystems?

-how aquaculture practices can buffer the industry against disasters;
+What aquaculture practices can buffer the industry against disasters and climate change impacts?

 What are the costs to our coastal communities, comparing a) climate change planning and investment to proactively prepare for a disaster, and b) opting instead for post disaster restoration and rebuilding?